 In honor of the 250th celebration, we will be posting highlights of our historical resources.
 Click on the "Historical and Genealogical Resources" button below.
 Check back often, as we'll be featuring a new resource every few weeks.
-This week, Back Then, by Ruth Tilton Houghton.
+This week, the Civil War Letters & Diary of Captain Jonathan Johnson.

 We gladly accept donations, and are grateful for new and gently used books, audios (no cassettes) and DVDs.
 Kindly contact us first about large donations.
 But PLEASE do not abandon boxes of items on our steps when we are not open, or in our entryway without asking first.
 We do not accept old, moldy or damaged books, textbooks, outdated manuals or encyclopedia sets.
 Thank you for your cooperation.

 A Reminder: Our Bookdrop is now located by our back door.
 As always, kindly use it only when we are closed.
 Please bring books in and return them on the circulation desk when we are open.
 Thanks!